-In small rooms where space is at a premium, the Levoit LV-H132 Air Purifier will only take up a small space on your bedside table or desk—it’s base is 8.5 inches around.
-Using a three-stage filtration process, its HEPA filter screens pet dander, pollen, mold, and other allergens four times per hour in a space that’s up to 129 square feet.
-It’s quiet-enough to sleep through, even on high speed, and has a sleek design that looks attractive anywhere you place it.
+In small rooms where space is at a premium, the Levoit LV-H132 Air Purifier will only take up a small space on your bedside table or desk—its base is 8.5 inches around.
+Using a three-stage filtration process, its HEPA filter screens pet dander, pollen, mold, and other dog and cat allergensfour times per hour in a space that’s up to 129 square feet.
+It’s quiet enough to sleep through, even on high speed, and has a sleek design that looks attractive anywhere you place it.
 The only downside to this affordable unit is that it can be hard to tell if it’s working.

 Best for Large Rooms: Coway Airmega 400 Smart Air Purifier

 Coverage Area: 1560 square feet | Dimensions: 14.8 x 22.8 x 14.8 inches | Filter Type: HEPA | CADR Rating: 328 for dust, 328 for smoke, 400 for pollen | Smart Capabilities: No

 Suitable for spaces larger than 1,000 square feet

 Sleep mode automatically reduces fan speed when lights dim

 Doesn't offer app control